-Tension and confusion in GOP health care talks
+Not enough votes -- House delays health care bill to Friday

 The bill introduced earlier this month would roll back many of the Obamacare taxes and eradicate the individual mandate.
 Instead of the subsidies available under Obamacare, officially known as the Affordable Care Act, the GOP plan provides Americans with refundable tax credits to purchase health insurance.

-The bill also significantly restructures Medicaid and allows states to require able bodied adults to work if they want to be eligible for the program.
+The bill also significantly restructures Medicaid and allows states to require able-bodied adults to work if they want to be eligible for the program.
 After 2020, states will no longer be able to expand Medicaid like they could under Obamacare and states that haven't expanded the program at all are barred from doing so.

 However, the GOP bill still includes some of the most popular pieces of Obamacare, including letting children stay on their parents' insurance plans until the age of 26 and including protections for people with pre-existing conditions, though insurers would be allowed to charge higher premiums to individuals whose coverage has lapsed.

-Note: This story will continue to be updated as developments warrant.